 Definition of Bandwagon

-Bandwagon is a persuasive technique and a type of propaganda through which a writer persuades his readers, so that majority could agree with the argument of the writer, suggesting that since majority agrees, the readers should too, such as “Everyone is voting for David, so definitely he is the best presidential candidate.”
-The phrase bandwagon means, “jump on the bandwagon,” or to follow what others are conforming or doing.
+Bandwagon is a persuasive technique and a type of propaganda through which a writer persuades his readers, so that the majority could agree with the argument of the writer.
+He does this by suggesting that, since the majority agrees, the reader should too.
+For instance, “Everyone is voting for David, so definitely he is the best presidential candidate,” is intended to convince others.
+The term bandwagon means, to “jump on the bandwagon,” to follow what others are doing, or to conform.

-While listening to a politician or reading a book, it is often observed that that the speaker or the writer tries to encourage the audience to make them think and act in a particular way because others are doing that despite having ideas and beliefs of their own.
+While listening to a politician, or reading a book, it is often observed that the speaker or the writer tries to encourage the audience to think or act in a particular way because others are doing that, despite having ideas and beliefs of their own.

-In this excerpt, Abigail Williams claims that she has seen many women with the devil, while she proposes this idea, suddenly all girls jump on this bandwagon and start following Abigail by accusing those women whom they dislike.
+In this excerpt, Abigail Williams claims that she has seen many women with the devil.
+While she proposes this idea, suddenly all of the girls jump on the bandwagon, and start following Abigail by accusing those women whom they dislike.

 Function of Bandwagon

-The purpose of this technique is to make the audience think and act in a way that majority follows.
-This tendency of following the beliefs and actions occurs when audience sees others are also conforming.
-We see its usage in literature, politics, and advertisements, etc. Bandwagon is in fact a good approach for persuasive writing that successfully works on human minds and psychology.
+The purpose of this technique is to make the audience think and act in a way that the majority follows.
+This tendency of following the beliefs and actions of others occurs when an audience sees others are also conforming.
+We see its usage in literature, politics, and advertisements.
+Bandwagon is in fact a good approach for persuasive writing that successfully works on human minds and psychology.
 Conversely, writers often use it as a pressure tactic by creating a sense of fear among the readers if they do not agree with their beliefs.